vanoirzacaron/iomad-realestateedu/auth/iomadsaml2/.extlib/simplesamlphp/SECURITY.md

 ## Supported Versions

 Only the current minor version (X.Y) receives bug and security fixes as a general rule.

-The 1.19 branch will receive security and critical bug fixes until the end of 2023.
+Release candidates are not considered stable, meaning the previous minor version will still receive fixes until the release candidate promotes to stable.

 ## Reporting a Vulnerability